Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Conditions for the high harmonic circular dichroism

 \section{Conditions for the high harmonic circular dichroism}

-To our big surprise, we've obtained that despite the particular complexity and tremendous construction of intermediate calculations, the final result for the possibility of circular dichroism can be written in a very short and beautiful form.
-Moreover, this form is just the same for all cases for any incident beam, nanostructure symmetry, or high-order of harmonic generation.
-That's why it has just the same form as given in~\cite{Nikitina2023-Nonlinearcirculardi}, and proving this is the main result of our work.
+Surprisingly, despite the particular complexity and tremendous construction of intermediate calculations, the final expression for the possibility of circular dichroism can be written in a short and elegant form.
+Moreover, the formula applies universally across all cases, regardless of the incident beam, nanostructure symmetry, or high-order of harmonic generation.
+Consequently, it aligns precisely with the one presented in~\cite{Nikitina2023-Nonlinearcirculardi}, and proving {its universality} is the main result of our work.
 The theoretical investigation shows independence of the obtained results on the angular momentum projection absolute value $|m^{\text{in}}|$ of the incident optical vortex.

-Let us here recall that $\Delta m_\chi$ being one of the possible differences between $m_\chi$ of a $\hat\chi^{(q)}$ tensor written in cylindrical coordinates, generally reflects the crystalline lattice symmetry, and $\mathfrak n$ reflects the rotational symmetry of a nanoparticle.
-Thus, the HH-CD$_{\ell, \sigma}$ can be obtained if: \begin{enumerate} \item {$\exists \nu \in \mathbb{Z}$ such that $\Delta m_\chi = \nu \mathfrak{n}$, so we introduce the number $s$: } \item{The relative angle $\beta$ of a crystalline lattice rotation with respect to nanoparticle is: } \item {If there are several possible $s$ in (1), one should prohibit only those angles $\beta = \pi \nu/s$ in (2) that coincide for all $s = \Delta m_\chi$.} \end{enumerate}
+Let us here recall that $\Delta m_\chi$ being one of the possible differences between $m_\chi$ of a $\hat\chi^{(q)}$ tensor written in cylindrical coordinates, generally reflects the crystalline lattice symmetry, and $\mathfrak n$ reflects the rotational symmetry of a nanoparticle. \hehe{Thus, the HH-CD$_{m, \lambda}$ can be obtained if: \begin{enumerate} \item {$\exists \nu \in \mathbb{Z}$ such that $\Delta m_\chi = \nu \mathfrak{n}$, so we introduce the number $s$: } \item{The relative angle $\beta$ of a crystalline lattice rotation with respect to nanoparticle is: } \item {If there are several possible $s$ in~\eqref{rule1}, one should prohibit only those angles $\beta = \pi \nu/s$ in~\eqref{pinu} that coincide for all $s = \Delta m_\chi$.} \end{enumerate}}